 Application form, including a copy of prospectus, for MSW programme can be obtained either from the College office or from the College website (http://www.shctpt.edu) in the beginning of May.
 Last date for receipt of completed application forms will be given in the Application form.To Reach the Unreachable Star

 Supervised fieldwork is an integral part of the training in Social Work.
 A minimum of 15 hours of supervised fieldwork per week, throughout the course, is required of each candidate.

 Classroom instruction and fieldwork training are on a concurrent basis for first year students.
-During second year, students undergo four blocks of field work training of 15 days duration considering the fact that most agencies and companies prefer block field work training.
+During second year, students undergo one month of field work training considering the fact that most agencies and companies prefer block field work training.